fbpx

 On Windows: C:\Users\Public\Documents\Gig Performer\Extensions

-Afterwards, restart Gig Performer and a prompt will appear asking to confirm whether to install the extension.
+Next, restart Gig Performer.
+A prompt will appear asking to confirm whether to install the extension.
 Check out this user manual page for more information.
 Gig Performer extensions can easily be disabled or enabled again through the Options window.

 If you suspect that an extension is preventing Gig Performer to start normally, you can temporarily disable extensions in the Temporary Startup Options dialog.
 Check this blog to learn more.